 ISO 14008 - Monetary valuation of environmental impacts and related environmental aspects

 Intent of work

 Consequently, it is not a standard that is expected to sell in large numbers.
 However, with such a framework more specific standards could be developed in the area.
-One example is the current development of ISO 14007 Determining environmental costs and benefits - Guidance.
+One example is the current development of ISO 14007 Environmental management -- Determining environmental costs and benefits -- Guidance.

 The rationale for ISO to engage in this area is that there is already a strong trend in monetary assessments by government (i.e. the polluter pays principle), private sector (in reporting, risk assessment etc.) and academia.
 ISO can bring much needed transparency and a common language to this work.
 Several other important initiatives exist in the field and will be invited to join the work.
 However, ISO has a unique platform in engaging a broad range of stakeholders and countries which will bring an added benefit to other initiatives.

-Still, as this is a fairly new area within ISO, embarking on such a project would require a larger diversity of experts such as economists and experts not presently engaged in TC 207.
-Likewise, it would require experts from other sub-committees within TC 207.
-More Liaison organizations are welcome to join the work of developing the standard.
+Still, as this is a fairly new area within ISO, embarking on such a project requires a larger diversity of experts such as economists and experts not presently engaged in TC 207.
+Likewise, it requires experts from other sub-committees within TC 207 and from external Liaison organizations.

-The aim is for the standard to be published in late 2018.
+The aim is for the standard to be published in by January 2019.

 Frequently Asked Questions and their answers in relation to ISO 14008 can be found here as a PDF and will be added to as applicable

 Possible future developments